A career isn’t always a linear progression—sometimes you have to zigzag and stumble a bit through different jobs until you find the right fit.

 Needless to say, her partial loss of vision was a major concern.
 Oberhelman says the doctors still haven’t figured out what exactly caused it, but think it may be due to inflammation related to a rare but reversible health issue, that in some cases, can lead to death.

 Oberhelman says fortunately the “alligator” has partially faded and she’s gotten used to it, but the vision loss did require her to postpone her certification exam.
-She now plans to take the RHIT exam in October 2014 once ICD-10 medical coding is fully implemented.
+While her certification plans have been postponed, she still plans on completing the exam in the near future.

 In the meantime, Oberhelman is just trying to appreciate the little things while she studies and waits.